talalabbas84/instagram-messaging-interface/README.md

 ## Future Improvements

-- **Dockerization**: Future plans include adding a stable Docker setup to containerize the frontend, backend, and Redis for easy deployment.
+- **Improved Error Feedback**: Add more descriptive error messages in the UI for a better user experience.
 - **Unit Testing**: Add unit tests to ensure code reliability and maintainability.
-- **Improved Error Feedback**: Add more descriptive error messages in the UI for a better user experience.

 ## License

 This project is licensed under the MIT License.

 ---